Winter Sleeping Bag

 You’ll be hard-pressed to find a 0-degree bag under three pounds at a better price or warmer than this one.
 And with a weight and stuffed dimensions (7.5×14 inches) that compare with many bags rated around 20 degrees, the Snowbunting EX 0 is versatile enough for winter camping and expeditions to big mountains, as well as chilly three-season backpacking trips for someone who needs extra warmth without extra weight or bulk.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a Feathered Friends Snowbunting EX 0 at featheredfriends.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this link to purchase a Feathered Friends Snowbunting EX 0 at featheredfriends.com.

 See all of my reviews of winter sleeping bags and all of my reviews of sleeping bags that I like, and all of my reviews of backpacking gear, plus my articles “Pro Tips: How to Choose a Sleeping Bag” and “10 Pro Tips: Staying Warm in a Sleeping Bag.”